 “Just wait and see” I boasted.

-I checked the newspaper ad for Dorson’s Furniture and they announced the last show by The Collins Kids would be at 7:30, so I figured they would be done by no later than 8:15.
+The last show at the furniture store by The Collins Kids would be at 8pm, so I figured they would be done by no later than 8:45 or 9.
 Perfect.
 The school was only a few minutes away and I would have no problem getting there before it was over at 10 or 10:30.

 What was the big plan?
 I would go to her show and then at the end go backstage and invite her to go with me to the school dance.
 How hard could that be?
 Of course she would want to go.
-How could she pass up the offer by the crew-cut kid with horned rim glasses and acne that resembled pepperoni pizza.
+How could she pass up the offer by the skinny crew-cut kid with horned rim glasses.

 So, at 7:30 I got my mom’s 1956 Buick Special and was on my way for a date with destiny.
 Amazingly enough, as I think about it now, I never imagined that she would turn me down.